 Kobina N. Yankah

-Yankah left DC to pursue a Master’s Degree in Animation from the UCLA School of Theatre, Film, and Television.
+Kobina N. Yankah holds an M.F.A. in Animation from the UCLA School of Theater, Film, and Television.
 He graduated with honors and served as the Director of Animation for an independent studio in Los Angeles, partnering with international studios to produce a variety of content for clients.
 Following his time Los Angeles, Prof. Yankah has worked in animation for video games, visual effects and editing for broadcast, winning a National Emmy award for his work with Turner Sports and the NBA, and video production for political communication firms in Washington DC.
-He currently creates digital ads for 2U, an educational technology firm and has been teaching at Morgan State University since 2014.
+He currently creates digital ads for 2U, an educational technology firm and has been teaching at in the SWAN program at Morgan Statue since 2014.

-Jessica Pettiford is a graduate of the Screenwriting and Animation (SWAN) program at Morgan State University.
-She works now as the production coordinator for the program.
+Jessica Pettiford holds a BFA in film, and she works as the production coordinator for the SWAN program.
 She is an emerging filmmaker and digital artist who she supports young artists throughout the region thorugh instruction and hands-on support with Baltimore Youth Film Arts.